It doesn’t matter whose ghost you see

 2014 Translation panel at AWP/ Seattle

-2013 Translation and Publishing panels at AWP/ Boston
+2013 Translation panel at AWP/ Boston 2013 Publication panel at AWP/ Boston

 2012 Translation panel at AWP/ Chicago